-California State University, Channel Islands
+California State University Channel Islands

-California State University Channel Islands opened its doors in Fall 2002 as the 23rd and newest campus of the CSU system.
-The campus consists of three schools: Arts and Sciences; Business and Economics; and Education.
+California State University Channel Islands opened its doors in Fall 2002 as the 23rd and youngest campus of the CSU system.
+The campus consists of three schools: Arts and Sciences; Education; and the Martin V. Smith School of Business & Economics.